Hartsel, Colorado: Demographics

+The United States Census Bureau defined the Hartsel CDP for the United States Census 2020.

 Climate

 According to the Köppen climate classification system, Hartsel has a Cold Semi-arid climate (BSk).
 According to the United States Department of Agriculture, the Plant Hardiness zone is 3b with an average annual extreme minimum temperature of −30.7 °F.

 Summers are warm with chilly nights in the 30s and 40s (°F) and some thunderstorm activity during the months of July and August.
 Winters are cold and dry with lows below zero.
 A climate writeup consisting of interpolated data is below.

 Ecology

 According to the A. W. Kuchler U.S. Potential natural vegetation Types, Hartsel would have a Wheatgrass / Needlegrass (66) vegetation type and a North Mixed grass prairie (7) vegetation form.